Great Green Wall (China): Results and successes

-In April 2003, Westen scientists argued the Chinese plan was either an inadequate solution or simply propaganda.
+Criticisms and challenges

 Hong Jiang, a geography professor at the University of Wisconsin, worried trees could soak up large amounts of groundwater, which would be extremely problematic for arid regions like northern China.
-Dee Williams, a US Department of Interior anthropologist, pointed to China'a past failure examples in anti-desertification and suggested that planting trees were temporary fix that could not change behavior.
+Dee Williams, a US Department of Interior anthropologist, pointed to China's past failures in anti-desertification efforts and suggested that planting trees is a temporary fix that could not change behavior.

 In December 2003, American futurist Alex Steffen on his website Worldchanging strongly criticized the Green Wall project.
 He claimed China wasn't using collaborative effort and information platforms to support the local effort.
 China's increasing levels of pollution have also weakened the soil, causing it to be unusable in many areas.

-Research of reforested areas of the loess plateau has found that the planted vegetation used decreased the moisture from deeper soil levels to some degree compared to farmland.
+Research of reforested areas of the Loess Plateau has found that the combination of exotic tree species and high-density planting could worsen water shortages.
+The forests increase the loss of soil moisture content when compared to farmland.

 Furthermore, planting blocks of fast-growing trees reduces the biodiversity of forested areas, creating areas unsuitable for plants and animals normally found in forests.
-"China plants more trees than the rest of the world combined", says John McKinnon, the head of the EU-China Biodiversity Programme.
-"But the trouble is they tend to be monoculture plantations.
+"China plants more trees than the rest of the world combined", says John MacKinnon, the head of the EU-China Biodiversity Programme, "but the trouble is they tend to be monoculture plantations.
 They are not places where birds want to live."
 The lack of diversity also makes the trees more susceptible to disease, as in 2000, when one billion poplar trees in Ningxia were lost to a single disease, setting back 20 years of planting efforts.
 China's forest scientists argued that monoculture tree plantations are more effective at absorbing the greenhouse gas carbon dioxide than slow-growth forests, so while diversity may be lower, the trees purportedly help to offset China's carbon emissions.

-Liu Tuo, head of the desertification control office in the state forestry administration, believed that there are huge gaps in the country's efforts to reclaim the land that has become desert.
-In 2011, there was around 1.73 million km2 of land that had become desert in China, of which 530,000 km2 was treatable.
-But at the present rate of treating 1,717 km2 per year, it would take 300 years to reclaim the land that has become desert.
+Liu Tuo, head of the Desertification Control Office in the State Forestry Administration, believed that there are huge gaps in the country's efforts to reclaim the land that has become desert.
+By 2011, around 1.73 million km2 of land had become desert in China, of which 530,000 km2 was treatable.
+But, at the 2011 rate of treating 1,717 km2 per year, it would take 300 years to reclaim the land that had become desert.

+Critics have also questioned the project's efficacy in stopping the Gobi Desert's spread, noting that the severe arid climate and poor soil quality make it challenging to maintain tree development over the long run.
+Furthermore, although the initiative has made significant progress in reforestation, it has not adequately addressed the fundamental socioeconomic drivers of desertification, including overgrazing and unsustainable farming methods.